Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Outcome: On April 15, 2023, the arbitration panel issued a decision that surprised both parties.
 While it found no enforceable verbal agreement preventing Marcus’s sale, it recognized Angela’s genuine concerns about community impact.
 The panel awarded Angela $20,000—not for breach of contract, but as compensation for diminished property value projections and inconveniences caused by the lack of disclosure.
 Furthermore, the panel recommended that Marcus collaborate with the developer to install landscaping buffers to mitigate the facility’s visual impact.

 While neither side achieved their original goals, the arbitration fostered a compromise and preserved a fragile peace in the neighborhood.
-Angela invested the awarded funds into home improvements and worked with local groups to strengthen future community land-use discussions.
+Angela invested the awarded funds into home improvements and worked at a local employers to strengthen future community land-use discussions.
 Marcus maintained his sale but adapted the project to address neighbors’ concerns.

 This Gainesville arbitration exemplifies how real estate conflicts rarely end in clear winners or losers.
 Instead, through structured mediation and arbitration, parties can reach solutions balancing legal rights with community interests—often saving years of costly litigation and preserving neighborly respect.